hypercyte/cmmads/README.md

 ### Step-by-step guide (Windows)

+0. In the project root folder, run `npm i` to get all the dependencies.

 1. If you don't have MySQL downloaded yet, you can download from here: https://dev.mysql.com/downloads/installer/

 2. Open MySQL 8.0 Command Line Client, and if first time set-up, make sure you set up the root user and passowrd.
 Know these!